Where your business property is and isn’t covered, according to your insurance

 Compared to other choices you had to make when starting your business, picking up commercial property insurance probably seemed like an easy one.
 The premium is worth the peace of mind that your business's property is protected.

 But how closely did you look at your policy?
-Property coverage typically ends at your office doors, and that could be a problem if you:
+Property coverage, which is sometimes referred to as business hazard insurance, typically ends at your office doors.
+That could be a problem if you:

 - Drive to sales and client meetings

 - Haul equipment to worksites

 Let’s review where your business property is and isn’t covered and how to fill the gaps in your coverage.

 Commercial property insurance may not cover your costliest claims

 Check out Insurance Journal's "Top 10 Small Business Property and Liability Claims" infographic.
 At a glance, you see that burglary and theft are at the top of the list in 2015, impacting 20% of business owners, followed by:

 - Water and freezing damage (15%)

 - Wind and hail damage (15%)

 The good news?
 All these are claims property insurance can address.